park-junha/GradPlanner/aws/README.md

 ## Amazon EC2 Scripts

 This directory contains scripts to connect to AWS and manage the live app on an EC2 instance.
+All are written in `bash`.

 ### `connect-to-ec2.sh`

 This script will let you ssh into the EC2 instance.
+Simply run `./connect-to-ec2.sh` on your local machine.

 You will need a key pair titled `gradplanner-ec2-rsa.pem` in this directory.
-Please retrieve this from an administrator on the team.
+This is on the root `.gitignore` file by default, so please retrieve this from an administrator on the team. **DO NOT PUSH THE .pem FILE TO GITHUB!**

 ### `run.sh`